sdroege/gstreamer-rs/docs/gstreamer-net/docs.md

 [`gst::ClockExt`](../gst/trait.ClockExt.html), [`gst::ObjectExt`](../gst/trait.ObjectExt.html), [`glib::object::ObjectExt`](../glib/object/trait.ObjectExt.html)
 <!-- impl NetClientClock::fn new -->
-Create a new `GstNetClientInternalClock` that will report the time provided by the `NetTimeProvider` on `remote_address` and `remote_port`.
+Create a new `NetClientClock` that will report the time provided by the `NetTimeProvider` on `remote_address` and `remote_port`.
 ## `name`